karimbzu/vote-ui/README.md

-# Voting app for Tekton Pipeline OK
+# Voting app for Tekton Pipeline OK lets see